CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-7--Propositions.lagda.md

 We can use what we've proven so far to bootstrap the process of filling more interesting shapes.
 For example, any ``SquareP`` can be filled.
-We prove this in full, painful generality, because we will need to use it shortly.
+We write this out in full, painful generality, because we will need to use it shortly.

-mvrnote: draw square

 ```
-isProp→SquareP : {A : I → I → Type ℓ}
+isProp→any-SquareP : {A : I → I → Type ℓ}
   → ((i j : I) → isProp (A i j))

   → {a : A i0 i0} {b : A i0 i1} {c : A i1 i0} {d : A i1 i1}